yeshwanthkesani/cloud/RealityStreamLocal/README.md

 ```
 #### OR

-if using vscode, please setup venv through default approach of selecting python environment in kernel options and then the environment should be able to find requieremnts.txt located in the models folder.
+if using vscode, setup venv through the default approach of selecting python environment in kernel options and then the environment should be able to find requieremnts.txt located in the models folder.

 Activate the virtual environment:

 **On macOS/Linux:**

 ```bash
 source venv/bin/activate
 ```

 **On Windows:**

 ```bash
 venv\Scripts\activate
 ```